Highest weights for truncated shifted Yangians and product monomial crystals: Monomials as highest weights

-and let $M_P$ be the Verma module corresponding to the Drinfeld polynomials $P_i(u)$.
+Consider also the Verma module $M_P$ for the full Yangian $Y$, corresponding to the Drinfeld polynomials $P_i(u)$.
 By \cite{D} we know that $M_P$ has a finite dimensional quotient as a $Y$--module, and hence also as a module for $Y_\mu\subset Y$.
-Form the $Y$--module
+By the previous Lemma, we may form the $Y_\mu$--module

 \begin{Proposition} As modules for $Y_\mu$, \begin{enumerate} \item $M_Q$ has a 1-dimensional quotient $\C \mathbf{1}_Q$ \item $M_{P,Q}$ has $M_P\otimes \C \mathbf{1}_Q $ as a subquotient \item $M_{P,Q}$ has a finite dimensional quotient \end{enumerate} \end{Proposition} \begin{proof} For (1) note that